simplifipay/android-sdks/README.md

 ## Overview

-SimpliFiCard SDK is a powerful tool that provides a set of APIs to integrate SimpliFiCard functionality into your Android applications.
-SimpliFiCard is a card management service that allows users to perform various card-related actions such as viewing card details, requesting a physical card, activating a card, setting a PIN, and getting a PIN.
-This documentation will guide you through the available APIs and provide instructions on how to utilize them effectively.
+The SimpliFi SDK provides a set of powerful functionalities for seamless integration into your mobile applications.
+With SimpliFi, developers can easily implement features related to card management and electronic Know Your Customer (eKYC) verification.
+This documentation will guide you through the installation process and provide detailed information about the available APIs.

 ## Table of Contents